thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 1. In the `WIP` folder, create a file called `index.html`.
 You can create this file by right-clicking the `WIP` folder, and choosing New File.

 1. In the empty `index.html` file, type `html` and pause.
 You should see a menu with options for html templates.
-Choose the one that is `html:5`.
+Choose the one that is `html:5` - you can refer to the screenshot `choose-template.png` in this directory.

 We will review the structure of this file in upcoming chapters.

 1. In `<head>` look for `<title>` modify it's content so that it looks like this:
     ```html